Wellness center

 For patients commuting from Hyde Park, the Tampa location off N Howard Ave can be a straightforward stop before or after the workday.
 If you are coming from Brandon or Riverview, the Brandon address near the I-75 corridors can reduce friction.

 For many families in Wesley Chapel and the USF area, Bruce B. Downs Blvd is a familiar route.
 In West Orange County, Hamlin Groves in Winter Garden is convenient for residents near Horizon West.
-If you are in Winter Park, the N Orlando Ave area is close to Park Avenue and the Rollins College corridor.
+If you are in Winter Park, our Orlando clinic on the S Orange Ave medical corridor in SoDo is a short drive south, close to downtown Orlando and Lake Eola Park.

 The Visit and Decision Process